-MLT and Health Science program brochures and for Pierpont Community and Technical
+Medical Laboratory Technology student's photographs are occasionally used for MLT and Health Science program brochures and for Pierpont Community and Technical College Internet information concerning the MLT and Health Science programs.

-Medical Laboratory Technology student's photographs are occasionally used for

-College Internet information concerning the MLT and Health Science programs.
 Please sign the form below indicating the use of any pictures in which you have been photographed.

-Student name, please print \\\\\ I will allow the Medical Laboratory Technology Program and Pierpont Community and Technical College to release any photographs in which I appear for use in program brochures or for use on the Internet.
-Student signature Date \\\\\ Program Official signature Date \\\\\ I will not allow the Medical Laboratory Technology Program and Pierpont Community and Technical College to release any photographs in which I appear for use in program brochures or for use on the Internet.
-Student signature Date \\\\\
+Student name, please print

+I will allow the Medical Laboratory Technology Program and Pierpont Community and Technical College to release any photographs in which I appear for use in program brochures or for use on the Internet.